DawidBrylka/rvm-api/docs/Integracja-DRS-RVM.md

 # Overview

-This document is describing API expected by Kaucja.pl for contact between RVM and Kaucja.pl core DRS system.
+This document describes the APIs used by Kaucja.pl to enable communication between Reverse Vending Machines (RVMs) and the Kaucja.pl core DRS system.

-Desired communcation format by Kacuja Pl looks like:
+The communication model used by Kaucja.pl is illustrated below:

 ![InteractionModel.jpg](../assets/images/InteractionModel.jpg)